 Not to mention, they add a delicious smoky flavor to breads, hummus and curries.
 So how did this tasty therapeutic seed get left out in the cold?

-Take statins, the most profitable drugs of all time.
-An estimated 35% of Americans take statins.
+An estimated 35% of Americans take statins, and they are the most profitable drugs of all time.
 If not for the side effects, including muscle pain, that number could be higher.
-About 40% patients stop taking a statin prescription in the first 6 months.
+About 40% of patients stop taking their statin within the first 6 months.

-Fortunately, that hasn’t put a stop to researchers like food scientist Akiko Kojima-Yuasa, who says black cumin seeds are a useful functional food for preventing obesity and lifestyle-related conditions…
+Fortunately, researchers like food scientist Akiko Kojima-Yuasa are still looking to functional food for preventing obesity and lifestyle-related conditions, like black cumin seed…

 In a clinical trial at Osaka Metropolitan University in Japan, 22 participants consumed 5 grams of black cumin seed powder daily.
 Compared with a control group, participants who consumed the black cumin seed powder experienced a decrease in bad cholesterol and an increase in good cholesterol after just 8 weeks.